 How to make Fresh Tomato Sauce

-- Cut the cleaned tomatoes into small pieces place in a medium to large pan with a some Olive Oil.
+Cut the cleaned tomatoes into small pieces place in a medium to large pan with a the olive oil.

-- Add your spices, squish the tomatoes with a fork and then simmer on low medium until thickened.
+Add the spices, squish the tomatoes with a fork and then simmer on low medium until thickened.

 More Delicious Fresh Tomato Recipes